super-monkey-fanclub/tutorial-template/docs/source/Frontend.rst

           'building friendships, developing skills, and finding your community.', ),

 This section of text is located with a card.
 It includes a title and content text, and layed out in a paragraph format.
+It explains the purpose of the application:

+Encourages community building

+Highlights student engagement

+Emphasises social and academic benefits

 What we offer
 --------------